matthew-black/react-full-stack/README.md

 * I'd be very excited to teach about what happens inside `sessionMiddleware.cjs`, especially getting students to understand the importance of  the `sameSite: true, httpOnly: true` cookie options.
 (This feels just as important as teaching about password hashing.)
 * I used `bcrypt` for the two util functions in `password.cjs`.
 Are we still thinking we want to switch to `argon2`?

-#### Client-Side Auth is Less Abstract using Context Instead of Redux/Redux/Saga.
+#### Client-side auth is less abstract using Context instead of Redux/Redux-Saga.

 Notes on Redux/Redux-Saga vs Context:
 * There is still a Provider component.